 You can also save proA while the other is playing, load a new project to proA to prepare a new song transition, create a new project, ...
 Note When loading a project, if this project BPM differs from the playing project BPM, you will be asked to update the tempo (the two projects must share the same BPM for proper transitions).
 While holding mute, you can mute/unmute tracks of a project, and while keeping mute held, select the other project and mute/unmute its tracks.
 Thanks to the mute group feature, the mute release will toggle the mute state of your both project, at the same time.
 It's a great way to mix project's tracks and enhance your song transitions.
-13.4.
+12.4.
 Setting a project scale (pScale) One major feature of Hapax is the ability to set a global scale for each project, which will constrain all notes to the selected pScale.
 It provides a simpler interface without "wrong" notes.
 You can set a new scale anytime and in real-time, it's a great studio tool to color your song.
 Hold proA or proB to display the selected project settings on the left screen:

+On the left screen, the keyboard displays the quantized notes of the selected scale, as well as the number of currently playing notes in the selected project.
 When pScale = ON, the chosen scale will be applied to all the tracks that have their respective pScale parameters enabled (located in 2ND track, enabled by default).
 When this global pScale is enabled, the matrix pads only show the notes of the selected scale.
 There are never more than 8 notes in a scale, so the 8 rows will always show the same note.
 For example, if the key note of the scale is F, the bottom row will always be the F note in the selected octave.

-NEW!
 With pScale enabled, only in-scale notes can be added with the matrix pads.
 The piano roll navigation is based on octave increments.
 When an incoming note is out of scale, the STICK option determines how an out of scale incoming note will be corrected: